saucelabs/sauce-docs/docs/testrunner-toolkit/typescript.md

    By default `saucectl` will pickup any `.js` files located in the designated directory, however with the `suites` field you can set more granular control with regular expressions.

-5. Finally, run `saucectl` to execute your TypeScript tests:
+5. Finally, run `saucectl` to execute your transpiled tests:

    ```bash
    saucectl run